GooLee0123/MBRNN/README.md

 np.save("example.npy", normed)
 ```

-For errorless of code implementation, train, validation, and test samples should be stored in files named 'train.npy', 'val.npy', 'test.npy' under a directory 'PS1_data', respectively.
+For errorless implementation of the code, train, validation, and test samples should be stored in files named 'train.npy', 'val.npy', 'test.npy' under a directory 'PS1_data', respectively.

 ## Model Training
 Although our deploy version code includes the pre-trained network, one can train a new model from scratch using below command.